Dianthus pendulus

 Dianthus pendulus is a herbaceous perennial plant belonging to the family Caryophyllaceae.

 Description

 It is a subshrub with the buds close to the soil surface.
 The plant is perennial and has non-succulent smooth, entire, dull green leaves.
 Its pink flowers are hermaphrodite and bloom from June to November.

 Distribution and habitat

-Dianthus pendulus is endemic to the eastern Mediterranean, it grows on rocky outcrops in Lebanon, Syria and northern Israel and Iraq.
+Dianthus pendulus is endemic to the eastern Mediterranean, it grows on rocky outcrops in Lebanon, Syria and northern Palestine and Iraq.